dvinubius/bootcamp-api-ts-goose/README.md

 Original project - https://github.com/dvinubius/bootcamp-api

-This project is a Typescript port of an express app that uses mongoDB to provide a REST API.
+This project is a **Typescript port** of an express app that uses mongoDB+mongoose to provide a REST API.

 I've kept mongoose in spite of all its issues with TS, i.e. sound strong typing.

-I've noticed some express specific issues when it comes to strong typing.
+I've noticed some express specific issues when it comes to strong typing - both around mongoose and express.

-My conclusions are documented in a series of [blog posts](https://medium.com)
+My insights are documented in a series of [blog posts](https://medium.com)

-### TODO provide link 👆
+### TODO provide up-to-date link 👆

 ## Migration steps & fixes